-The James L. Zadroga 9/11 Health & Compensation Act, signed into law by President Obama in early 2011, establishes the World Trade Center (WTC) Health Program.
-It ensures that those affected by 9/11 continue to receive monitoring and treatment services for 9/11-related health problems through at least 2015.
+The James L. Zadroga 9/11 Health & Compensation Act (PDF), signed into law by President Obama in early 2011, establishes the World Trade Center (WTC) Health Program.

 Private insurance doesn't pay for work-related illness, so people currently being treated for 9/11-related health conditions who got sick because they worked at the WTC site do not have coverage.